 Talk with your doctor about the options available to you and their potential benefits and risks.
 They can provide guidance and walk you through what to expect.

-Your doctor is your best resource for information about your individual life expectancy.
+Your doctor is your best resource for information about your individual outlook.
 Several factors must be taken into account, including the type of lung cancer you have, how advanced it is, and how it’s impacted by any other medical conditions you may have.

 The National Cancer Institute lists three major steps that you can take to prevent lung cancer from developing: